About Martin Towey

 Martin Towey is a diploma-trained teacher in mindfulness-based interventions.
 Having practiced meditation for many years, noticing the benefits in his own life, Martin was keen to learn how to teach others the skills of mindfulness.

-Martin adheres to the Good Practice Guidelines set out by the Mindfulness Teachers Association of Ireland.
-Martin has also recently joined the teaching team at the Mindfulness Centre in Dublin.
+Martin adheres to the Good Practice Guidelines set out by the Mindfulness Teachers Association of Ireland and is a member of the teaching team at the Mindfulness Centre in Dublin.

 About Emma Thom

 Emma Thom works full time as a Mindfulness Teacher.
 She has a Post Graduate Diploma in Mindfulness-Based Cognitive Therapy and Approaches from the University of Exeter.

 Emma works on a freelance capacity and teaches 8-week Mindfulness Programme for the Accept Clinic at Exeter University, in the NHS and other health and social care agencies.
 On a personal level, Emma’s life has benefitted in many ways from her practice of mindfulness.
 Emma loves sharing what she has learned with others and is passionate about making mindfulness accessible to all.

 Emma has a daily meditation practice and yoga practice and attends regular silent insight meditation retreats to deepen and support her practice.

 Imelda Wright is a diploma-trained teacher in mindfulness-based interventions and Deputy Principal of a busy primary school.